AncientJames/VortexParts/README.md

 balancing (if you build one of these you'll be spending a lot of time balancing it).
 The alt version is just a motor speed controller and a knob.

+The counterweights are designed to hold 1/2 oz lead sinkers

-The casing is designed to hold a truncated 300mm sphere over the spinning parts.
+The casing is designed to hold a truncated 300mm sphere.
 I used a post top lamp, cut to size.
 I've included the jig I used to hold a Dremel in the existing opening and make a neat cut.

 When you're peering into your rickety spinning contraption, make sure you're wearing eye protection.